anhhai680/openproductwiki/memory-bank/tasks/task-list.md

 ## In Progress
 - Currently no active tasks

 ## Pending
-- Currently no pending tasks
+- [TASK002] Convert Project to English-Only Support - Remove internationalization infrastructure and support only English

 ## Completed
 - [TASK001] Initialize Memory Bank - Completed on 2025-01-28